 Only trained healthcare professionals can properly diagnose a UTI.
 And if you delay seeking out care, you risk having the infection spread.
 That can lead to complications such as kidney damage or even sepsis, a potentially life-threatening condition.
 It’s not worth the risk.
 Call your doctor.

 If you experience any symptoms that make you think you may have a urinary tract infection, see your doctor.
-It could be a UTI, or it could be something else, such a sexually transmitted disease, so it’s important to receive an accurate diagnosis.
+It could be a UTI or something else, such as a sexually transmitted disease, so it’s important to receive an accurate diagnosis.
 That way, you can treat the issue with the appropriate medication and other remedies.

 The faster you can be treated, the faster you can relieve your symptoms.
 Plus, quick treatment will help prevent any medical complications that could happen if the infection spreads.